capogreco/capogreco.github.io/_posts/2022-08-13-jekyll_&_markdown.md

 ![fresh serve in terminal](/etc/images/fresh_serve_terminal.png)

-Copy the URL next to `Server Adress:`.
-It will most likely be `http://127.0.0.1:4000/` or something similar.

-Cycle to a browser and open a new tab at that URL.
-It should look something like this:
+`cmd` + clicking on the URL next to `Server Adress:`  (it will most likely be `http://127.0.0.1:4000/` or something similar) should take you to a page that looks something like this:

 ![fresh serve in a browser](/etc/images/fresh_serve_browser.png)